the-turing-way/the-turing-way/book/content/binderhub/binderhub.md

 [Kubernetes](https://kubernetes.io/) is a system for automating deployment, scaling (making more or fewer copies), and management of containers across a compute cluster (it doesn't have to be cloud-based).
 BinderHub uses Kubernetes to manage the resources requested by the users of the Binder service, and to support the tools of that build the instances.

+### Helm

+[Helm](https://helm.sh/) is a package manager for Kubernetes.
+Packages come in the form of Charts which are a set of instructions to deploy, upgrade and manage applications running on a Kubernetes cluster.
+They can make installing and managing Kubernetes applications much easier and Specific Charts for projects can be published online.
+For example, the Helm Chart for BinderHub are available [here](https://jupyterhub.github.io/helm-chart/#development-releases-binderhub).

 ### JupyterHub